sstelfox/patronus_fati/SQLITE_TRANSITION_NOTES.md

 Visibility information will be stored for an hour in a bitstring for each model with minute precision.

-TODO NOTE: I should add a warning if I detected an AP that is reported as
-cloaked: false but has an empty ESSID.

 TODO: I need to have a validity check on each of the models before validating them...